Screens¶

 Events¶

-It's very common to load or create Screens on a button click or other events.
+It is very common to load or create Screens from a button-click or other type of event.

 Both are supported by adding special XML tags as children of Components or Widgets: